6 Changes The Trump Administration Can Still Make To Obamacare

 After seven years of trying, Republicans failed to repeal and replace the Affordable Care Act last week.

 That doesn't mean the health care drama is over, though.
-House Speaker Paul Ryan this week told donors that the party is "going to keep getting at this thing," according to the Washington Post.
+House Speaker Paul Ryan this week told donors that the party is "going to keep getting at this thing," according to The Washington Post.

 But whatever Ryan and his colleagues manage to do, plenty could still change in the Affordable Care Act.
 Last week's failed bill, after all, was only one part of the GOP's plan.